Chairburne History, Family Crest & Coats of Arms

 The parish of Mitton in the West Riding of Yorkshire played an important role in the family's lineage.
 "It was for many generations chiefly the property of the Sherburnes, of whom Sir John de Sherburne attended Edward III. at the siege of Calais.
 Stonyhurst, the seat of the family, now occupied as a Roman Catholic college, was probably commenced by Sir Richard Sherburne, who died in 1594, and completed by his son in 1596."

-Important Dates for the Chairburne family
+Early History of the Chairburne family

 This web page shows only a small excerpt of our Chairburne research.
 Another 223 words (16 lines of text) covering the years 1794, 1660, 1505, 1686, 1717, 1453, 1536, 1494, 1496, 1499, 1505, 1508, 1536, 1536, 1508, 1536, 1505, 1509, 1494, 1496, 1496, 1505, 1499, 1505, 1520 and 1909 are included under the topic Early Chairburne History in all our PDF Extended History products and printed products wherever possible.